-This subject can only be studied after consultation with the Learning Strategies Coordinator, and will be instead of a language.
+This subject can only be studied after consultation with the Head of Inclusion and Learning Enhancement and will be instead of a language.

 The aim of the Cross-Curriculum Studies course is to provide students with identified learning needs time to consolidate their learning from all curriculum areas.
 Additionally, they will receive targeted support to develop their literacy, numeracy, and executive functioning skills.
 Students will begin to learn time management and organisational techniques and complete homework and assignments with explicit scaffolding.